JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7964 days**.

-And here is a just a random fact -  **2.5 cans of Spam are consumed every second in the United States**.
+And here is a just a random fact -  **In WWII, when allied armies reached the Rhine River the first thing men did was pee in it.
+This was pretty universal from the lowest private to Winston Churchill (who made a big show of it).
+Gen. Patton had himself photographed in the act**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)